 To this aim, EPTRI has developed a survey utilising country and age-adapted questions to quantify children’s experience with taking various pharmaceutical formulations.

 It was reviewed and translated by the Young Persons Advisory Groups (YPAGs) of Albania, Barcelona and Bari to make the language and layout more child-friendly.
-So far, the survey received 189 answers from Albania, 440 from Italy, 235 from Spain and 121 from Romania.
+So far, the survey received 506 answers from Italy, 447 from Spain, 209 from Albania, 205 from Romania, 187 from Netherlands, 131 from UK, 15 from Africa, 20 from Czech Republic and 5 from Sweden.

 The survey is addressed to boys and girls up to 18 years of age and can be completed with the help of an adult.
 It will take approximately 5 minutes to be completed.